jalizadeh/JESS/Readme.md

 Now that I'm watching [video #4](https://www.youtube.com/watch?v=u7BUK-OuWZ8&list=PLZ1QII7yudbe4gz2gh9BCI6VDA-xafLog&index=4), I get it better

-Regardig the solution mentioned above, we need to fill each cell with appropriate value.
-As we have two arrays, `Files` and `Ranks`, all 120 cells should be labled with `0..7`.
-Any cell that `offboard` is labled as `100`.
+Regardig the solution mentioned above, we need to fill each square with appropriate value.
+As we have two arrays, `Files` and `Ranks`, all 120 squares should be labled with `0..7`.
+Any square that `offboard` is labled as `100`.
 This will lead to the following shape:

     Files:      a = 0 ... h = 7
     Ranks:      1 = 0 ...
 8 = 7